 Note: If after reading the Implied Consent Notice in English, the subject indicates that they do not understand, re-read the notice and ask again if they will consent to the test.
-It becomes apparent that their failure to respond is due to a failure to understand English, the officer is not legally required to provide a translation of the Implied Consent Notice.
+It is not required that a subject fully understand the Implied Consent Notice to make a decision, only that they comprehend enough of the request to make a decision whether or not to give voluntary consent to the test.
+(Stewart v State 286 Ga App 542 (2007)), Thus, if it becomes apparent that their failure to respond is due to a failure to understand English, the officer is not legally required to provide a translation of the Implied Consent Notice.
 However, in this circumstance, after reading the notice in English, it may be prudent to ask the subject if they will voluntarily consent to a test in a language they understand.
-In most circumstances it is not advisable to attempt to interpret the legal advisement of rights contained within the Implied Consent Notice; however, pursuant to OCGA 24-6-653 a reasonable attempt must be made to provide a translator for hearing impaired subjects.
+(State v Ortiz A22A0474 (2022)) In most circumstances it is not advisable to attempt to interpret the legal advisement of rights contained within the Implied Consent Notice; however, pursuant to OCGA § 24-6-653 a reasonable attempt must be made to provide a translator for hearing impaired subjects.